nilern/kauno/design.md

 ## Types

-    abstype Type {
+    record Type {
         align : USize;
-    };

-    abstype AbstractType <: Type {
-        align : USize;
-        indexed fields : Field;
-    };

-Abstract types cannot be instantiated and are never inlineable because their subtypes can have differing sizes.

-Abstract types can have fields and an alignment requirement.
-If an abstract type has fields, it cannot be inherited by a `BitsType`.
-Fielded abstract types cannot be instantiated or inlined any more than fieldless ones.

-    abstype ConcreteType <: Type {
-        align : USize;
+        minSize : USize;
-    };

-    record BitsType <: ConcreteType {
-        align : USize;
+        isBits : Bool;
-        size : USize;
+        mutable : Bool;
         inlineable : Bool;
-    };

-`inlineable` is true if the bits are immutable (and not e.g. an opaque FFI struct in disguise).

-    abstype CompositeType <: ConcreteType {
-        align : USize;
-    };

-    record RecordType <: CompositeType {
-        align : USize;
-        size : USize;
-        inlineable : Bool;
         indexed fields : Field;
-    };
+    }

+`mutable` is true if there are mutable fields or `isBits` and the bits are mutable (e.g. an opaque FFI struct in disguise).

-`inlineable` is true if there are no mutable fields.
+`inlineable` is true if `mutable` is false (updates could not be propagated to all copies efficiently) and there are no indexed (instances differ in size) fields.

-    record IndexedRecordType <: CompositeType {
-        align : USize;
-        minSize : USize;
-        indexed fields : Field;
-    };

-Indexed record types are never inlineable because their size depends on the count of indexed elements.

-The last field is the indexed one.
-Surface syntax will make it possible to have any single field be indexed, but the runtime lays it out last.
-Fields will be otherwise reordered for efficiency too, except for FFI where the foreign layout obviously has to be matched exactly.
+Any single field can be indexed, but the runtime lays it out last.
+Fields will be otherwise reordered for efficiency too (minimizing alignment padding), except for FFI where the foreign layout obviously has to be matched exactly.
+For parameterized types the layout order may differ by instance type but the order of `fields` will not.

     record Field {
         type : Type;